Learn what chia seeds are, their numerous health benefits, and how they can be added to a variety of kid-friendly snacks and meals!

-- Salvia hispanica L., more commonly known as the Chia seed, is an ancient seed traditionally used in folk medicine.
+- Salvia hispanica L., more commonly known as the chia seed, is an ancient seed traditionally used in folk medicine.

 - The seed was believed to have healing properties for treating eye obstructions, infections and respiratory illness.

 - Chia seeds were a staple food in the Mexican diet as well as an oil source.
-Mexicans would roast and ground the seed to be eaten as gruel or press it for oil to be used as a body lotion and pottery polish.
+Mexicans would roast and grind the seed to be eaten as gruel or press it for oil to be used as a body lotion and pottery polish.
 Today, people still soak the seeds in water or fruit juice as a refreshing drink.

 Chia seeds can produce oil ranging from 25% to 35%, most of which is polyunsaturated fatty acids.
 Polyunsaturated fatty acids can be broken down into two groups, omega 3’s and omega 6’s.
 Chia seeds have high amounts of omega-3’s, which have been linked to lower rates of heart disease, inflammation, cancer, and nervous system disorders.

 Chia seeds and their oil have been found to have high levels of phenolic compounds.
 Phenolic compounds are found in plants and play a role in antioxidant activity.
 Antioxidants are important in the daily diet since they can fight against toxins that cause diseases including cancer, heart disease, and premature aging.